risingwavelabs/risingwave-docs/docs/performance/performance-best-practices.md

 Users may have concerns if decomposing a complex pipeline into multiple MVs introduces additional performance overhead.
 We remark that more decomposition does not lead to more computation overhead but only more storage space.
 Since RisingWave is typically deployed with cheap object store on the public cloud to store large amounts of data, we generally consider it a less crucial factor in most cases.
 We are planning to introduce a new feature that allows users to remove an intermediate MV if it's considered unnecessary and poses a significant storage space concern.

+### Optimize backfilling of MV on MV

+During the backfilling process of the MV on MV, the data from the upstream MV may not have good locality.
+To optimize this, we recommend modifying the SQL query so that the order key of the upstream table aligns with the group key of the downstream MV.
+This alignment improves the performance of the backfilling process and ensures better efficiency.

+Suppose we create a table `t` using `create table t(v1 int, v2 varchar, v3 timestamp);`.
+This table contains a large amount of historical data.
+When creating a new MV on top of this table, it requires backfilling all the historical data, which can be a time-consuming process.
+Then we create an MV called `m` using `create materialized view m as select v1, sum(v2) from t group by v1;`.
+The challenge during backfilling is that when reading data from table `t` to build the MV `m`, the order of the `v1` values may be random.
+This randomness can lead to poor cache locality and trigger remote I/O, ultimately decreasing performance.

+However, if we use `create table t(v1 int primary key, v2 varchar);` instead to create a table, or define an intermediate mv like `create materialized view tmp as select * from t order by v1;`.
+The storage of RisingWave will order rows by `v1`, which means that rows with same `v1` will be read consecutively.
+This adjustment enhances cache locality and thereby improves performance.

 ## When to scale up or scale out computation and compaction resources?

 The discussion is limited to compute nodes and compactor nodes as other components are not involved in processing in most cases.